Lord Byron: Post mortem

 Alfred Tennyson would later recall the shocked reaction in Britain when word was received of Byron's death.
 The Greeks mourned Lord Byron deeply, and he became a hero.
-The national poet of Greece, Dionysios Solomos, wrote a poem about the unexpected loss, named To the Death of Lord Byron. Βύρων, the Greek form of "Byron", continues in popularity as a masculine name in Greece, and a suburb of Athens is called Vyronas in his honour.
+The national poet of Greece, Dionysios Solomos, wrote a poem about the unexpected loss, named To the Death of Lord Byron.
+A suburb of Athens was named Vyronas in his honour.

 Byron's body was embalmed, but the Greeks wanted some part of their hero to stay with them.
 According to some sources, his heart remained at Missolonghi.

-His other remains were sent to England (accompanied by his faithful manservant, "Tita") for burial in Westminster Abbey, but the Abbey refused for reason of "questionable morality".
+His other remains were sent to England, accompanied by his faithful manservant, "Tita", for burial in Westminster Abbey, but the Abbey refused for reason of "questionable morality".

 Huge crowds viewed his coffin as he lay in state for two days at number 25 Great George Street, Westminster.
 He is buried at the Church of St. Mary Magdalene in Hucknall, Nottinghamshire.
 A marble slab given by the King of Greece is laid directly above Byron's grave.
 His daughter Ada Lovelace was later buried beside him.

-Byron's friends raised £1,000 to commission a statue of the writer; Thorvaldsen offered to sculpt it for that amount.
-However, after the statue was completed in 1834, for ten years, British institutions turned it down and it remained in storage.
-It was refused by the British Museum, St. Paul's Cathedral, Westminster Abbey and the National Gallery before Trinity College, Cambridge finally placed the statue of Byron in its library.
+Byron's friends raised £1,000 to commission a statue of him.
+Thorvaldsen offered to sculpt it for that amount.
+After the statue was completed in 1834, for ten years, British institutions turned it down and it remained in storage.
+It was refused by the British Museum, St. Paul's Cathedral, Westminster Abbey and the National Gallery before Trinity College, Cambridge placed the statue of Byron in its library.

-In 1969, 145 years after Byron's death, a memorial to him was finally placed in Westminster Abbey.
-The memorial had been lobbied for since 1907: The New York Times wrote, "People are beginning to ask whether this ignoring of Byron is not a thing of which England should be ashamed ... a bust or a tablet might be put in the Poets' Corner and England be relieved of ingratitude toward one of her really great sons."
+In 1969, 145 years after Byron's death, a memorial to him was placed in Westminster Abbey.
+The memorial had been lobbied for since 1907, when The New York Times wrote:

 Robert Ripley had drawn a picture of Boatswain's grave with the caption "Lord Byron's dog has a magnificent tomb while Lord Byron himself has none".
 This came as a shock to the English, particularly schoolchildren, who, Ripley said, raised funds of their own accord to provide the poet with a suitable memorial.

 Close to the centre of Athens, Greece, outside the National Garden, is a statue depicting Greece in the form of a woman crowning Byron.
 The statue is by the French sculptors Henri-Michel Chapu and Alexandre Falguière.
-Since 2008, the anniversary of Byron's death, 19 April, has been honoured in Greece as "Byron Day".
+In 2008, The Hellenic Parliament designated 19 April, the anniversary of Byron's death, as the "Day of Philhellenism and International Solidarity".

 Upon his death, the barony passed to Byron's cousin George Anson Byron, a career naval officer.